-70 Assessment Issue and risk previously communicated Update on actions taken to address the issue age TBC Incomplete Accruals of Income Management stated as part of the 2022/23 audit that: 40 The council has a de-minimis level of £10,000 however during our Income/Debtors completeness testing, we identified "We will review the processes for income accruals to ensure that the income accounted for [is] in the correct reporting period for the 2023/24 Statement of Accounts". crued for these balances resulting in an understatement of come for 2022-23.
-Auditors comments: Management should ensure that sufficient processes are in place to accrue for significant items of income that have yet to be received at year end to ensure the completeness of the income balance in the Accounts.
-We'll follow up on this recommendation as part of our post statements work.
-Therefore, this does not pose an issue at the current stage.
+Assessment Issue and risk previously communicated Update on actions taken to address the issue TBC Incomplete Accruals of Income Management stated as part of the 2022/23 audit that: The council has a de-minimis level of £10,000 however during our Income/Debtors completeness testing, we identified several subsequent invoices raised above the de-minimis leve in 2023-24 that relate to 2022-23.
+Management has not that the income accounted for [is] in the correct reporting period for the 2023/24 Statement of Accounts". accrued for these balances resulting in an understatement o Income for 2022-23. f Auditors comments: place to accrue for significant items of income that have yet